PeerStackLabs/novic/README.md

 #### Step 4: Create Google Sheet
 1. Create a new Google Sheet
-2. Name it "KMEC Donations Tracker"
+2. Name it "Novic Donations Tracker"
 3. Add headers in first row:
    ```
    A1: Email